nsg-ethz/mini_internet_project/README.md

 We are grateful to everyone who contributed to improve the platform.

-We thank Rudiger Birkner for all his work on the platform as a teaching assistant as well as Roland Meier for the connectivity matrix.
+We thank our ETH colleagues Rudiger Birkner for all his work on the platform as a teaching assistant as well as Roland Meier for the connectivity matrix.

 We are thankful to the following ETH students who helped us developping the platform during their studies:
 - Martin Vahlensieck, 2021 (BGP policy analyzer)